sercrod/sercrod/docs/reference/communication.md

   - Sets `$download` on the host data for the cycle that produced the result.
   - With `*into="key"` - also writes to `data[key]` for the current cycle.
 - **Events**
-  - `nablla-download-start` - before initiating the transfer.
+  - `sercrod-download-start` - before initiating the transfer.
-  - `nablla-downloaded` - on completion.
+  - `sercrod-downloaded` - on completion.
-  - `nablla-error` - on failure.
+  - `sercrod-error` - on failure.
 - **Side effects** - schedules a normal update after storing results. `$download` and any `*into` key are cleared in the next-frame finalization.

 ---

 ## Errors and completion

-- All operations emit a completion event (`nablla-api`, `nablla-uploaded`, `nablla-downloaded`) or `nablla-error` on failure.
+- All operations emit a completion event (`sercrod-api`, `sercrod-uploaded`, `sercrod-downloaded`) or `sercrod-error` on failure.
 - Implementations may also populate error-related fields in host data for inspection.
 The exact shape is implementation-defined.

 ---

 ## Interaction with the scheduler

 - Operations that write to host data trigger the scheduler.
-Nablla coalesces multiple triggers and performs a single render per frame.
+Sercrod coalesces multiple triggers and performs a single render per frame.
 - Finalization - which clears `$upload`, `$download`, and all keys recorded via `*into` - happens in the next frame after the update that stored them.

 ---